JacobGrisham/Star-Wars-Front-End-Web-App-using-Flask/README.md

 # [Star Wars 3D Models & Blueprints: Front End Web App using Flask](https://star-wars-3d-models-blueprints.herokuapp.com/)
 ### Homework from [Harvard's Introduction to Computer Science CS50 hosted on eDX](https://www.edx.org/course/cs50s-introduction-to-computer-science)
 ### 🎓 [Web Track](https://cs50.harvard.edu/x/2020/tracks/web/)
 - [Homepage](https://cs50.harvard.edu/x/2020/tracks/web/homepage/): Tasked to build a simple homepage using HTML, CSS, and JavaScript.
-I took this as an opportunity to go beyond this by practicing design.
+I took this as an opportunity to go beyond this by practicing design and using advanced CSS mehtods.
 - I wrote all of the code in this repository, except index.js

 ## 💡Lessons Learned
 - Wireframing and Prototyping in AdobeXD
 - Mobile-first design
 - SVG code in-line within HTML
-- Advanced CSS animations
+- Advanced CSS properties
 - Deploying a Flask application on Heroku

 ## 🚀 Getting Started